 On March 25th, the federal government announced the Canada Emergency Response Benefit.
-The CERB provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+The CERB provided $2,000 a month for up to four months for workers who lost their income as a result of the COVID-19 pandemic.

-There’s no limit on the amount of royalty payments for past works (i.e. those produced by artists before the crisis) that an artist may get while receiving the CERB.
-Someone receiving the CERB may get paid up to $1,000 a month from other sources of income, without penalty or losing their eligibility (and again, royalty payments aren’t included in that category and may be earned on top of the $1,000).
+There was no limit on the amount of royalty payments for past works (i.e. those produced by artists before the crisis) that an artist could collect while receiving the CERB.
+Someone receiving the CERB could get paid up to $1,000 a month from other sources of income, without penalty or losing their eligibility (and again, royalty payments weren’t included in that category and could be earned on top of the $1,000).

-This change will be retroactive to March 15, 2020.
-Details will be posted on the CERB application portal.
+This change was retroactive to March 15, 2020.
+CERB has now ended.

 UPDATE – Thursday, August 20, 2020

 CERB was extended for another four-week period (to September 27) at the current amount of $500/week ($2,000/month), which bought the maximum payment period to 28 weeks.

 UPDATE – Sunday, September 27th, 2020

 The CRA is continuing to accept and process retroactive applications for period 7 (August 30 to September 26, 2020).
 You can continue to apply retroactively for this period only through the CRA’s My Account or automated toll-free phone line.

 The CRA is aiming to issue payments for retroactive applications within their service standard of 3-5 business days for direct deposit and 10-12 business days for cheques, however, in some cases, it will take longer for payments to be issued.